curiouslemur/lab0/README.md

       viii.
 Use the generated token as your password when cloning your repository using Git

   d.
-Move into your *lab0* directory and create an *index.html* file with the same content as [here](https://github.com/cs3041-d22/lab0/blob/master/README.md#indexhtml-code).
-You can use any editor mentioned [here](https://github.com/cs3041-d22/lab0/blob/master/README.md#Text-Editor) Save your edit.
+Move into your *lab0* directory and create an *index.html* file with the same content as [the one at the bottom of this page](https://github.com/cs3041-d22/lab0/blob/master/README.md#indexhtml-code).
+You can use any editor mentioned [here](https://github.com/cs3041-d22/lab0/blob/master/README.md#Text-Editor).
+Save your edit.

   e.
 Whenever you want to submit your local changes to your remote repository, open a terminal inside your project and type the following commands:
 ```